-Mary Shane is hired by the White Sox as the first woman play-by-play announcer in baseball history.
-She would join Lorn Brown, Harry Caray and Jimmy Piersall in the booth for roughly 20 games, mostly at home.
+Mary Shane was hired by the White Sox as one of the first women play-by-play announcers in baseball history, and arguably the first hired as a regular broadcaster.
+However, Shane ended up joining Lorn Brown, Harry Caray and Jimmy Piersall in the booth for just around 20 games in 1977, mostly at home, and was pulled out of any regular rotation before the season ended.

 Closer Bobby Jenks, battling injury for much of the season, bolted the White Sox for a two-year, $12 million deal with Red Sox.
 Jenks suffered his worst MLB campaign in 2010, with 27 saves in 55 games and an 4.44 ERA — the first time his ERA had ever been worse than league average (97 ERA+).